GreanBeetle/react-native-2020/README.md

 [The official repository for the entire course is here.](https://github.com/StephenGrider/rn-casts)

-The goal here is to simply stay on top of the latest React Native features and best practices, even if I am already familiar with many of the topics covered.
+The goal here is to simply stay on top of the latest React Native features and best practices, even though much of this is recap.
 Among other things, the various apps in this repo delve into:

 * React Navigation 5
 * Redux, Actions, Reducers